 This is the option is recommended by QuickTime.
 For further details, refer to the QuickTime documentation.

-- 9. In the Compressor section, select a Depth based on your movie's needs.
-For example, Millions of Colours+ houses an alpha channel. - 10.
-In the Quality section, use the slider to choose a quality setting.
+9. In the Quality section, use the slider to choose a quality setting.
 Remember that the better the quality of the export, the larger the file.